InRule/DMNModeler/doc/KeyboardShortcuts.md

 # Keyboard Shortcuts

 DMN Modeler, InRule Technology's DMN extension for irAuthor® supports keyboard shortcuts when editing a DMN model.
 Keyboard shortcuts are intended to be used on the same DMN model canvas, meaning that these commands cannot be used between different DMN models.
+For example, you cannot cut an item from one DMN model and paste it into a different one.

 The following key combinations can be used: